Prices for precious metals vary in Azerbaijan

-The price of gold decreased by 9.044 manats to 2,039.983 manats per ounce in the country on Sept.
-3, compared to the price on August 31.
+The price of gold increased by 7.14 manats to 2,042.7795 manats per ounce in the country on Sept.
+7, compared to the price on Sept.
+6.

 |